revoconner/metahuman_rig_transfer/README.md

-# Metahuman Rig Transfer Script
+# Metahuman Rig Transfer Script (Python 3 version) [Untested]
 A series of python scripts to modify the metahuman rig into a new one for Maya.
+### This branch is untested and may or may not work in Maya 2022.
+In case it doesn't work, start maya with Python 2 enabled and use the main branch.
+Use this [tutorial](https://matiascodesal.com/blog/how-to-launch-maya-2022-with-python-2-if-you-are-not-ready-for-python-3/)

 Link to youtube video demo - https://www.youtube.com/watch?v=qF-z1aZQUYE